Privacy Policy

 This policy may change from time to time so please check this page occasionally to ensure that you’re happy with any changes.
 Please see further Changes to this policy.

-This policy was last updated on 24-Apr-2018.
+This policy was last updated on 12-Feb-2025.

 Information we collect about you

 • Personal information you give to us: This is information about you that you give to us by entering information on this site or contacting us directly, including by submitting details via the “Your account” section on the site (e.g. if you are updating your contact details), submitting an enquiry form, and from any other contact forms on the site or by corresponding with us by phone, email or otherwise.
-The information you give to us on the site may include your name, date of birth, contact details (such as phone numbers, email address and address), agreement number, vehicle registration number, your normal monthly instalment, bank account details and any information you provide to us in “free text” fields on the site.

 • Personal information we collect about you: We may automatically collect the following information: your location if you use the ‘search for a dealer’ function on our site and allow us to see your location, details of your browser and operating system, the website from which you visit our site, the pages that you visit on our site, the date of your visit, and, for security reasons such as to identify attacks on our site, the Internet protocol (IP) address assigned to you by your internet service.
 We collect some of this information using cookies – please see our Cookie Policy for further information.
 We also use Google Analytics to collect tracking information about you; for more information about Google Analytics, please refer to Google’s privacy policy.